 Has your housekeeper mentioned she would like to learn French?
 Maybe your child’s tutor or soccer coach is hoping to expand her horizons into photography.
 Or maybe your nanny or day care teacher loves going to yoga class.
-Pre-paid classes or courses abound in everything from pottery to architecture and make very thoughtful and meaningful gifts.
+Pre-paid classes or courses abound in everything from pottery to architecture and make very thoughtful and meaningful gifts for caregivers.
 Look into adult education centers near your town, or the town where your caregiver lives.

 10. Honor a unicorn babysitter

 They help after school, they’re open to picking up a date night shift and your kids love them.
 Has your family scored a “unicorn” babysitter?
 Here’s a fun thank-you present to honor your special gift.
 Available in 11- and 15-fluid-ounce sizes.